 Johnson, who has been in the fleet business for nearly 50 years, recalls when factory ordering would take six to eight weeks to get a vehicle.
 Today, he says, it’s not worth taking a manufacturer’s word that they will even receive a vehicle in six months.
 Because of the severity of the shortage, trying to get a specific new fleet vehicle could take years.

-Manufacturer Relations Manager at Mike Albert Steve Armstrong can attest to that, adding that they’ve had nearly 500 orders cancelled for the year.
+Retired, Manufacturer Relations, Manager at Mike Albert Steve Armstrong can attest to that, adding that they’ve had nearly 500 orders cancelled for the year.

 “We have to call our clients and break the news,” Armstrong said.
 “They understand that it’s the manufacturer that causes it, but they’re looking to us for solutions.
 And we bring them.”